 WARNING SIGNS OF SUICIDE: WHAT TO KNOW ABOUT PREVENTION, RED FLAGS AND HOW TO DEAL WITH THE ISSUE

-J.S.'s father then sent screenshots of the communication from the "Alice" email to authorities.
-On March 30 of that year, an Undercover FBI employee ("UCE") sent a friend request to "Alice" on Snapchat and ultimately got the account to share various bank account usernames, thinking the undercover employee was a friend of J.S.'s who would send more money.
+J.S.'s father then sent screenshots of the communication from the "Alice" email to the authorities.
+On March 30 of that year, an undercover FBI employee ("UCE") sent a friend request to "Alice" on Snapchat and ultimately got the account to share various bank account usernames, thinking the undercover employee was a friend of J.S.'s who would send more money.

 Guffey said the "most important thing" for a sextortion victim to do when they realize they have been victimized by such a scheme is "not send money."